Quincy McDuffie: Professional career

-Ottawa Redblacks

 On August 1, 2017, McDuffie signed a two-year contract with the Ottawa Redblacks.
 He was released by the Redblacks on April 3, 2018.

 Personal

 McDuffie was born in Orlando, Florida to Quincy Howard and Vonetta Burch.
 He has a younger brother, Alton Howard, who played receiver, running back and defensive back in his junior year at Edgewater High School and College ball for the Tennessee Volunteers.
 McDuffie is 5 feet, 10 inches tall and weighs 178 pounds.
 His major is general studies, with minors in coaching and hospitality management.